ANTsX/ANTsPy/README.md

 python -m pip install .
 ```

-Further details about installing antspy or building it from source can be found in the
+Further details about installing ANTsPy or building it from source can be found in the
 [installation tutorial](https://github.com/antsx/antspy/blob/master/tutorials/Installation.md).

 <br>